Top five delivery models for your eCommerce business

 The dropshipping model allows you (the retailer) to purchase a product from a third-party supplier (a dropshipper), who then delivers the product directly to the customer who placed the order through you.

-For example, a retailer receives payment from a customer for a $250 pair of sneakers.
+For example, a retailer receives payment from a customer for a $250 pair of custom sneakers.
 The retailer then orders the sneakers from a third-party supplier for $210.
 The third-party supplier delivers the sneakers directly to the customer, and the retailer makes a $40 profit.

 Advantages of dropshipping